struckma/obiba-docker/README.md

 Obiba Drupal modules version : # make update-obiba

 Basic steps:
-- Update Drupal images :  # make update-drupal
+- Update Drupal images :  `make update-drupal`
-- Log in Drupal container Shell : # make shell
+- Log in Drupal container Shell : `make shell`
-- Update the Obiba Drupal Modules # make update-obiba
+- Update the Obiba Drupal Modules `make update-obiba`

 ### Troubleshooting
-In case something goes wrong with the update you can restore the backups : # make restore-drupal Basically this command restore the backup images + volumes of the drupal containers Please feel free to adjust the script for mica, agate Opal, .. etc containers
+In case something goes wrong with the update you can restore the backups : `make restore-drupal` Basically this command restore the backup images + volumes of the drupal containers Please feel free to adjust the script for mica, agate opal, and other containers